mshettyFE/ABCMB/docs/index.rst

 ABCMB is a fully differentiable Boltzmann solver for the CMB.
-It computes the matter and CMB power spectra and includes effects like lensing, massive neutrinos, and a state-of-the-art treatment of the physics of recombination through the companion code HYRAX.
+It computes the matter and CMB power spectra and includes effects like lensing, massive neutrinos, and a state-of-the-art treatment of the physics of recombination through the companion code HyRex.

 .. toctree::